 Bodafon Farm Park, Llandudno

-Cosy and picturesque but set within an expansive park near the seafront, Bodafon Farm Park stars a Dartmoor ram, donkeys, clumsy cattle, a pig called Boris, rabbits and ducks.
+Cosy and picturesque but set within an expansive park near the seafront, Bodafon Farm Park stars a Dartmoor ram, donkeys, clumsy cattle, pigs, rabbits and ducks.
 Relax and take a view of the paddocks from the picnic space, and look out for the birds of prey and events programme.

 Cantref Adventure Farm, Brecon